sarcophagus-org/sarcophagus-v2-specs/system-requirements-specification.md

    - Should archaeologist be allowed to transfer ownership of NFT, or can only contract do this?
    - Does ownership of the NFT indicate the address of an archaeologist for a sarcophagus, or only which address should be paid for performing R&R?

+7. Resurrection Window duration
+   - In v1, the resurrection window is 30 minutes.
+Should we keep this the same?
+   - There is argument that window could be longer (1-2 days) to allow for archaeologists to rally/communicate with any archaeologists that haven't completed their duties.

 ## End Matter

 ### References